Open Access Course Series on

 Terminology

 The Biological Wastewater Treatment course series is currently offered in self-study online mode only.
-In the foreseeable future, the series will be delivered also in instructor-led mode by several partner institutions, as well as the regular (standard) face-to-face course at the premises of partners (on campus).
-A tailor-made group training course can be prepared and delivered by partner institution at various locations where the specific needs of the client are taken into account.
+In the foreseeable future, the series will also be available in instructor-led mode, as well as a face-to-face course at the premises of partners (on-campus option).
+Customized group training options can be prepared and delivered by partner institutions at various locations.
+All options will be announced on this website.
+In the meantime, please feel free to contact Prof. Brdjanovic for more information.

 • What is a self-study online course?